Capital and Major Cities:

 The government of Myanmar officially recognizes 135 ethnic groups.
 By far the largest is the Bamar, at about 68%.
 Significant minorities include the Shan (10%), Kayin (7%), Rakhine (4%), ethnic Chinese (3%), Mon (2%), and ethnic Indians (2%).
 There are also small numbers of Kachin, Anglo-Indians, and Chin.

 Myanmar is primarily a Theravada Buddhist society, with about 89% of the population.
-Most Burmese are very devote, and treat monks with great respect.
+Most Burmese are very devout, and treat monks with great respect.

-The government, surprisingly, does not control religious practice in Myanmar.
+The government does not control religious practice in Myanmar.
 Thus, minority religions exist openly, including Christianity (4% of the population), Islam (4%), Animism (1%), and tiny groups of Hindus, Taoists, and Mahayana Buddhists.

 Myanmar is the largest country in mainland Southeast Asia, with an area of 261,970 square miles (678,500 square kilometers).